 On defense, Clemson’s talented recruiting classes over the last few years all step in.
 The defensive line returns just about everybody plus instant impact freshman DT Bryan Breese.
 While the defensive line is a strength the secondary replaces everyone except CB Derion Kendrick.
 Hero of the Semi-Final game safety Nolan Turner will also step in at one of the safety spots.
 At linebacker, Clemson loses first round pick Isaiah Simmons and team leader Chad Smith.
 LB James Skalski returns, but they need another linebacker to step up.

-Final Outlook: Clemson is one of the most talented teams in College Football and a weak schedule will keep them free of challengers until the playoff.
+Final Outlook: Clemson is one of the most talented teams in College Football and an all-ACC schedule will keep them free of real challengers until the playoff.

 Although Alabama does not have Tua returning, the offense should continue to be explosive.
 Wide receivers Devonta Smith, Jaylen Waddle, and John Metchie will be one of the most dangerous trios in the nation, Alabama returns the best offensive line in the nation and RB Najee Harris is a top five running back.
 The major question will be if Mac Jones holds onto the starting job over the top recruit in the country Bryce Young.

-Last year Alabama’s defense was different as they weren’t dominant.
+Last year Alabama’s defense was different… as in they weren’t dominant.
 However, expect a major improvement especially with LB Dylan Moses returning after missing last season with a torn ACL.
 The defensive line is deep and talented after the Crimson Tide was forced to play young players last year due to injuries.
 A key for the Tide is finding who will step up as the edge pass rushers following Terrell Lewis and Anfernee Jennings heading to the NFL.
+Reports out of camp say true freshman Will Anderson is a “grown man and beast”.
+Learn the name now.
 In the secondary, safety Jordan Battle is a breakout candidate after a tremendous freshman season and CB Patrick Surtain Jr. is one of the best in the country.

-Final Outlook: Alabama has the roster to be National Champions, but without an elite quarterback and a tough schedule makes it a tough road.
-Alabama will have to figure it out quick with games against USC and Georgia in the first three weeks.
+Final Outlook: Alabama has the roster to be National Champions, but without an elite quarterback and a tough SEC schedule makes it a tough road.
+However, this team has the most talented roster in the country.
+Expect Alabama to be out on a 2020 revenge tour.

-The Bulldogs face an interesting decision going into 2020… JT Daniels or Jamie Newman?
-It is the most intriguing quarterback battle in the nation between the USC transfer and Wake Forest transfer to see who takes over as the starting quarterback.
+People are doubting Georgia since Jamie Newman opted out of the season… it is a mistake.
+JT Daniels may have beat out Newman and is a better fit for new offensive coordinator Todd Monken.
 Outside of the quarterback position, Georgia has talent with RB Zamir White, RB James Cook, WR George Pickens, and Florida State graduate transfer TE Tre McKitty.
 Where I am concerned with the offense is replacing four starters including both tackles.
 Another major concern is will someone other than George Pickens step up at wide receiver?
-New Offensive Coordinator Todd Monken has his hands full.

 The Bulldogs strength continues to be their defense as they are absolutely loaded and will most likely be a top three defense in the nation.
 Georgia returns almost all of their linebackers from last season including Monty Rice and Nakobe Dean.
 Additionally, they have a talented edge rushing tandem of Azeez Ojulari and Nolan Smith and a great defensive line that includes senior DE Malik Herring.
 The secondary is also filled with studs including Safety Richard LeCounte, CB Eric Stokes, and CB Tyson Campbell.